oojeabulu20/AAF/week08-front-end/readme.md

 app.use(cors());
 ```

 Once this is done, start both applications (in separate terminals).
-Use `npm start` to start your express back end, and `npm run serve` to start your vue front end.
+Use `npm start` to start your express back end, and `npm run serve` to start your Vue front end.
 Don't forget your mongodb database.

 Now open your browser to <http://localhost:3050/petshop/pets> and you should see something similar to the screen below.